Triple line destabilization -- Tuning film thickness through meniscus curvature: Results

-We observe that film profiles exhibit a uniform thickness, which stays constant over time (Fig.~\ref{fig:spatio}b, c).
-Important additional features are a rim at the top and a dimple at the junction with the meniscus (Fig.~\ref{fig:spatio}a, c - insert).
-Dewetting velocity $v_d$ at the triple line is slightly smaller than meniscus velocity $v$ so that the film slowly grows in length, at constant thickness.
-These results clearly show that the processes at both ends of the film are steady state but with slightly different velocities $v$ and $v_d$ (Fig.~\ref{fig:spatio}a), as anticipated by Hocking~\cite{hocking_meniscus_2001} who predicted a capillary number at the triple line $Ca_d$ slightly smaller than the capillary number of the meniscus $Ca$.
-Figure~\ref{fig:profils:Ca}a indeed shows that in our experiments, $Ca$ and $Ca_d$ are related by a slightly sublinear relation until a second threshold denoted $Ca^{**}$ is reached.
-The measured film thickness $h$, normalized by capillary length $l_c$, is plotted as a function of $Ca_d$ in Fig.~\ref{fig:profils:Ca}b, as well as the Derjaguin relation Eq.~\ref{eq:film_thickness} with $Ca_d$ as the capillary number.
-The agreement is very good, with no adjustable parameter.
-This result suggests that film thickness is indeed controlled by the dewetting velocity, and not by matching film and meniscus curvature as in the LLD regime.
-However, the wide range of thicknesses found in our experiments obviously contrasts with the unique value which has been predicted theoretically and observed experimentally in other systems~\cite{hocking_meniscus_2001,snoeijer_thick_2008}.
+We observe that the film profiles exhibit a nearly uniform thickness, and that this thickness stays constant over time (Fig.~\ref{fig:spatio}b, c).
+Important additional features are what appears to be a shallow rim at the top and a dimple at the junction with the meniscus (Fig.~\ref{fig:exp:profiles:Ca}c).
+The dewetting velocity $v_d$ at the triple line is slightly smaller than the meniscus velocity $v$ so that the film slowly grows in length at constant thickness.
+These results clearly show that the flows at both ends of the film are steady state (Fig.~\ref{fig:spatio}a) but as anticipated by Hocking~\cite{hocking_meniscus_2001}, the capillary number at the triple line $Ca_d$ is slightly smaller than the capillary number of the meniscus $Ca$.
+Figure~\ref{fig:exp:profiles:Ca}a shows that for $Ca>Ca^{*}$, and for various liquids and forcing conditions, $Ca$ and $Ca_d$ are related by a slightly sublinear relation until a second threshold denoted $Ca^{**}$ is reached.
+This upper limit will be explained in more detail in the discussion.
+The measured film thickness $h$, normalized by capillary length $l_c$, is plotted as a function of $Ca_d$ in Fig.~\ref{fig:exp:profiles:Ca}b over the same range.